ullasrajs/NeuroHex-ANN-Controlled-Robot-for-Autonomous-Navigation-and-Environment-Perception/README.md

 <b>Raspberry Pi Imager UI </b>
 </div>

 There is nothing as Boot loader as the Pi's ROM is directly loaded an OS.
-Now you can confiure the raspberry pi.
+Connect the Pi board to the peripherals such as *Desktop , Mouse and Keyboard* Now you can confiure the raspberry pi.
+Give a custom **Username** and **Password**.
+Configure WLAN (WIFI) with a known network so that it connects automatically when booted ON.
+This is very essential as this the way we will be going to work in further stages by enabling SSH.
+In services enable **SSH** and **VNC**.
+Once it gets connected to the wifi you can unplug the peripherals and can use remotely using any Third Party Softwares -> CLI(Putty, Remote Resktop Connection by Microsoft, bash/Powershell/Command Prompt) or GUI Desktop (RealVNC, VNC Server or anyother softwares).

 <div align="center">
 <img src="Images/Configuring_Raspberrpi.jpg" alt="" width="400">